STATE CHARITABLE INSTITUTIONS

 (b) Is a patient under treatment by spiritual means alone, through prayer, in accordance with the tenets and practices of a recognized church or religious denomination by a duly accredited practitioner thereof and who asserts to any authority attempting to detain him that he is under such treatment and who gives the name of a practitioner so treating him to such authority; or

-(16) The commitment shall continue until the commitment is terminated and shall be unaffected by the patient’s conditional release or change in disposition.
+(16) The commitment shall continue until terminated and shall be unaffected by the patient’s conditional release or change in disposition.